Johan Rudolph Thorbecke: Political career

 On 21 May 1844, Thorbecke was elected to the House of Representatives for South Holland.
 In the House, he developed into the leader of the liberal opposition and, later that year, joined forces with eight like-minded members in a vain attempt to amend the constitution in the so-called Voorstel der Negenmannen ("Proposition of the Nine Men").
 Four years later, with much of Europe convulsed by the Revolutions of 1848, William II agreed to the formation of a committee for revision of the constitution.
 Thorbecke was appointed as head of this committee on 17 March.
 The changes were in large part created by Thorbecke and based on his earlier constitutional writings.
 The draft constitution was somewhat reluctantly approved by the States General, and was proclaimed on 3 November 1848.
 The new constitution established civil rights and parliamentary competences, and introduced direct election of members of the House of Representatives and ministerial responsibility, thus limiting the power of the King and turning the country into a complete constitutional monarchy.

 Despite initial reluctance, William III appointed Thorbecke as formateur in late October 1849, and his first cabinet took office on 13 November.
 In this cabinet, Thorbecke served as minister of the Interior and chaired the Council of Ministers, thus becoming de facto Prime Minister of the Netherlands.
 Thorbecke's first cabinet passed several acts of particular importance, including the Electoral Act and the Province Act in 1850, and the Municipality Act in the following year.
 Despite these successes, Thorbecke's reforms faced increasing resistance, and he was criticised for his haughtiness and his strained relationship with the King.
-In 1853, the Catholic Church sought to restore the episcopal hierarchy in the Netherlands.
-Common people, pastors and conservative notables showed resistance to this in an anti-papal movement known as the Aprilbeweging ("April Movement").
-Thorbecke, who remained passive in the issue in defence of the separation of church and state, was accused of catholic sympathies, and he was forced to resign.
+In 1853, the Catholic Church sought to restore its episcopal hierarchy in the Netherlands.
+Common people, Protestant clergymen, and conservative notables opposed this in the anti-papal Aprilbeweging ("April Movement").
+Thorbecke, who remained passive in the issue in defence of the separation of church and state, was accused of Catholic sympathies, and he was forced to resign.

 Thorbecke spent nine years as leader of the opposition in the House of Representatives.
-He pleaded for neutrality in the Crimean War 1854, and opposed the religious nature of the Primary Education Act in 1857.
+He pleaded for neutrality in the Crimean War, and opposed the religious nature of the Primary Education Act in 1857.